 Depending on the grade you are registering in and your educational plans, there are different options for students.
 Please review our equivalency policy under our Frequently Asked Questions to see what options are available.

-Grade 9 students entering our program will need to take the following courses if they intend to earn their grade 12 diploma (OSSD):
+Grade 9 students entering our program in the 2024-25 school year will need to take the following courses if they intend to earn their grade 12 diploma (OSSD):

-French (FSF1D if they have to 600 hours of instruction from elementary school, or FSF1P if they have completed French instruction using private curriculum).
+- French (FSF1D if they have 600 hours of instruction from elementary school, or FSF1O if they have completed little to no French instruction).
 You can review our French policy under the FAQs.

 Students entering our program after grade 9 who plan to earn their OSSD will need to continue to work towards the OSSD requirements.